derby-ding/carpartssegment/README.md

 Inference
-For inference, we need a PyTorch trained model, the images we'd like to segment and the config used in training (to load the correct model and other parameters),
+For inference, we need a PyTorch trained model, the images we'd like to segment and the config used in training (to load the correct model and other parameters), see our inference example in regtest101.sh

-python inference.py --config config.json --model best_model.pth --images images_folder
+python simpseg.py --config config.json --model best_model.pth --images images_folder
 The predictions will be saved as .png images using the default palette in the passed fodler name, if not, outputs\ is used, for Pacal VOC the default palette is: